OpenBB-finance/OpenBB/website/content/sdk/reference/qa/quantile.md

 ---
 title: quantile
-description: This page provides documentation and source code for OpenBB's Quantile function.
+description: "This page provides documentation and source code for OpenBB's Quantile" function.
 It includes info about parameters, return types, and how to generate and plot rolling quantile data using Python.
 keywords: